Montana: History

-As part of the Missouri River watershed, all of the land in Montana east of the Continental Divide was part of the Louisiana Purchase in 1803.
-Subsequent to and particularly in the decades following the Lewis and Clark Expedition, European, Canadian and American traders operated a fur trade, trading with indigenous peoples, in both eastern and western portions of what would become Montana.
+As part of the Missouri River watershed, all of the land in Montana east of the Continental Divide was part of the Louisiana Purchase in 1803, except for a tiny portion in the northeast that is part of the Hudson Bay drainage.
+Subsequent to and particularly in the decades following the Lewis and Clark Expedition, European, Canadian and American traders operated a fur trade, trading with indigenous peoples in both western and eastern portions of the area.
 Though the increased interaction between fur traders and indigenous peoples frequently proved to be a profitable partnership, conflicts broke out when indigenous interests were threatened, such as the conflict between American trappers and the Blackfeet.
 Indigenous peoples in the region were also decimated by diseases introduced by fur traders to which they had no immunity.
 The trading post Fort Raymond (1807–1811) was constructed in Crow Indian country in 1807.
 Until the Oregon Treaty of 1846, land west of the continental divide was disputed between the British and U.S. governments and was known as the Oregon Country.
 The first permanent settlement by Euro-Americans in what today is Montana was St. Mary's, established in 1841 near present-day Stevensville.
 In 1847, Fort Benton was built as the uppermost fur-trading post on the Missouri River.
 In the 1850s, settlers began moving into the Beaverhead and Big Hole valleys from the Oregon Trail and into the Clark's Fork valley.

 The first gold discovered in Montana was at Gold Creek near present-day Garrison in 1852.
-Gold rushes to the region commenced in earnest starting in 1862.
+The Gold rush in the region commenced in earnest starting in 1862.
 A series of major mineral discoveries in the western part of the state found gold, silver, copper, lead, and coal (and later oil) which attracted tens of thousands of miners to the area.
 The richest of all gold placer diggings was discovered at Alder Gulch, where the town of Virginia City was established.
 Other rich placer deposits were found at Last Chance Gulch, where the city of Helena now stands, Confederate Gulch, Silver Bow, Emigrant Gulch, and Cooke City.
 Gold output between 1862 and 1876 reached $144 million, after which silver became even more important.
 The largest mining operations were at Butte, with important silver deposits and expansive copper deposits.
+Yogo sapphires are also mined in Montana.